The Launch of Enviro Bike (2020)

 Enviro Bike live sonifying air pollution through central Lisbon, Lisboa Soa 2020.
 A moment

 Enviro Bike is a sonic bike that makes sound and music through live sonification of the passing air pollution as you cycle.
-Made in our Berlin studio it was launched at Lisboa Soa sound art festival 2020, the BRI saw this as an ideal situation in which to run an interactive and open research lab to develop the system with the participation of local cyclists.
-Performing out of the Campo Mártires da Pátria park up on a hill in downtown central Lisbon, the Lab was run daily by bicrophonic artists Lisa Hall, Kaffe Matthews and Federico Visi with hardware built by Sukandar Kartadinata, Berlin and ongoing consultation from Amber and Dave Griffiths FoAM-Kernow, UK.
-22 – 27.09.20.
+Made in our Berlin studio it was launched at Lisboa Soa Sound Art festival 2020 through an interactive and Open Research Lab with the public to test the bike and develop the system.
+Presenting out of the Campo Mártires da Pátria park up on a hill in downtown central Lisbon, the Lab was run daily by bicrophonic artists Lisa Hall, Kaffe Matthews and Federico Visi with the hardware built by Sukandar Kartadinata, Berlin and ongoing consultation with FoAM-Kernow, from 22 – 27.09.20.

 With four Enviro Bikes ready to go, passers by were invited to ride one locally, then bring it back to us to download and visualise the air particulate data the system had gathered, including their journey’s GPS trace.
 Over the week this meant that, with the riders input, we could gradually accumulate all the rides data, so beginning to move towards a new understanding of the spread and variety of air quality in central Lisbon.
 This video shows a couple of riders assessing with us what happened on their ride.